ShaunCurtis/Blazr.Demo/documents/CQSDataBrokers.md

 ### RecordListQueryHandler

-The key concepts to note her are:
+The key concepts to note here are:

 1. The use of *unit of work* `DbContexts` from the `IDbContextFactory`.
 2. `_dbContext.Set<TRecord>()` to get the `DbSet` for `TRecord`.
-3. The use of `IQueryable` to build queries before executing them.
+3. The use of `IQueryable` to build queries.

 ```csharp
 public class RecordListQueryHandler<TRecord, TDbContext>